How to Politely Ask Clients For an Upfront Deposit (Free Samples Included)

 When you have sufficient funds, you can structure your project payment plan, and a feasible budget, clear your pending bills, and even cover unexpected costs, like repairs.

-2. Provides funds for materials and supplies
+Provides funds for materials and supplies

 Generally, service providers must cover the cost of materials and other supplies associated with each job.

+If you are providing lawn care services, you will need to have lawn care equipment and appropriate professionals to complete a project.
 As a result, requesting an upfront payment is a great way to avoid paying for such costs by emptying your wallet before a job is completed.
 This prevents your cash flow from being strained by client-specific expenses.

-3. Reduce non-payments
+Reduce non-payments

 how to ask for a deposit politely example